$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: Phenomenological applications

 \begin{itemize} \item Corrections to the matrix elements of current-current operators \cite{Asatryan:2001zw}; \item Hard scattering contributions computed in QCD factorisation \cite{Beneke:2001at,Beneke:2004dp}; \item Non-factorisable contributions of the chromomagnetic penguin operator $O_8$ computed in LCSR \cite{Dimou:2012un}; \item Weak annihilation computed in LCSR \cite{Lyon:2013gba}. \end{itemize} The first of these corrections is by far the dominant one, leading to a $+60\%$ shift in the branching ratios.
 The three remaining ones contribute to the isospin asymmetry (e.g. \cite{Lyon:2013gba}) of which WA is the one which is most sizeable.

-Our predictions for the branching ratios are listed in table~\ref{tab:BKsgamma} along with the experimental world averages and are consistent with the experimental results.
-We would like to emphasise that the $B \to K^*\gamma$ is a FCNC and that the consistency cannot be taken to be one to one with a form factor measurement.
+Our predictions for the branching ratios are listed in Tab.~\ref{tab:BKsgamma} along with the experimental world averages and are consistent with the experimental results at around $1\sigma$.
+We would like to emphasise that the $B \to K^*\gamma$ is a FCNC and that the consistency cannot be taken to be one to one with a FF measurement.
 The $B \to (\rho,\omega) \ell \nu$ decays, discussed in section \ref{sec:Vub}, are more favourable in this respect.

 Another cross-check is the branching ratio of the decay $B\to K^*e^+e^-$ at very low $q^2$ that is dominated by the photon pole and that has been measured recently by LHCb \cite{Aaij:2013hha},